Seoul stocks open sharply lower on Wall Street plunge | Yonhap News Agency

 5

-(LEAD) New virus cases dip to more than 2-week low; cluster infections still concern
+New virus cases below 200 for 6th day; cluster infections still drag on virus fight